tapir-test/tapir-extensions/README.md

 In this case the header names in the Excel sheet must be _user_ and _pass_.

 The conversion from the excel cells to the field types is performed with Spring's _ConversionService_.
 The cell's content is read as String and converted with the conversion service.
 This allows you to tap into the conversion by overriding the binding of this bean.
+However, the string representation of the Excel cell might not always be usable for the conversion service, especially when it comes to dates and such.
+In those cases it is recommended to either implement your own datasource or to force Excel to interpret the content of the cell as text by using a leading apostrophe.

 ## License